jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 # Pack File Specification

 Pack Files let you specify one or more modules, which are then used to generate Javascript modules to be loaded into a 3d application controller.
-(See also, Pack Files as a DSL and Code Generation below.)
+Although designed for use by the SquidSpace.js library and toolset, Pack Files are generalized and could be used as inputs for other 3D applications.
+(See also, Pack Files as a DSL below.)

-A Pack File consists of JSON data containing the following top-level sections:
+A Pack File consists of JSON data containing one or more of the following named top-level objects:

-1. "doc" – [optional] – Documentation for the file, use to describe what the file is for
+1. "doc" – (string; optional) – Documentation for the entire file, use to describe what the file is for

-2. "config" – [required] – Global configuration details for the entire file (See also, Configuation below)
+2. "config" – (object; optional, but may be required by some pack file processors) – Global configuration details for the entire file (See also, Configuation below)

+3. "options" – (object; optional,; but may be required by some pack file processors) – Global options for the entire file (See also, Options below)

+4. "data" – (object; optional, but may be required by some pack file processors) – Global data for the entire file (See also, Data below)

-3. "modules" – [required] – A specification for each module to be generated (see also, Module Section below)
+5. "modules" – (array; optional, but may be required by some pack file processors) – A specification for each module to be generated (see also, Module Section below)

+Pack files are processed by reading them in and using them to generate something else.
+For example, SquidSpace provides tools that use pack files to manage asset pipelines and generate runtime javascript files.
+How pack files are processed, what the outputs are, and the details of what pack file values are required and how they are used are dependent on the pack file processor.
+(See also, Pack File Processors and Code Generation below.)

 Pack File example:

 	{
 		"doc": "Example pack file.",
 		"config": {
-			"outdir": "libs/objects/"
+			"doc": "Config values are arbitrary and application-controller dependent.", "outdir": "libs/objects/"
 		},
-		"modules": [
-			{
-			    "name": "world",
-				"doc": "example module.",
-				"config": {
+		"options": {
-					"pretty-print": true,
-					"pretty-offset": 3
-				},
+			"doc": "Option values are arbitrary and application-controller dependent.", },
 		"data": {
 			"doc": "Data values are arbitrary and application-controller dependent.", "some-thing": "some value",
 			"foo": {
 				"bar": 1,
 				"baz": true,
 				"boo": "some value",
 			},
 			"world-origin": [32, 0, -20]
 		},
+		"modules": [
+			{
+			    "name": "world",
+				"doc": "example module.",
+				"config": {
+				},
+				"options": {
+				},
+				"data": {
+				},
+				"resources": {
 					"objects": [
 						{
 							"name": "arena",
 							"doc": "Example object.",
 							"action": "insert",
 							"file": "objects/arena.babylon",
 							"config": {
 								"space-object": true
 							}
 						},
 						{
 							"name": "beam",
 							"action": "link",
 							"root": "objects/"
 							"file": "beam.babylon"
 						}
 					],
 					"textures": [],
 					"materials": [],
-				"lights": [],
+					"lights": []
+				},
-				"area-layouts": [
+				"layouts": [
 					{
 						"area": "artshow",
 						"origin": [10, 0, 30]